rykimmy/tse-rykimmy/README.md

 To clean up, run `make clean`.

-To execute `testing.sh`, run `make test` in the 'crawler' directory.
+To execute `testing.sh`, run `make test` in the appropriate directory.

 #### Extra Comments